 Disclaimer: This story is told from the perspectives of Jaime Lannister and Daenerys Targaryen.
 No infringement is intended; all rights belong to the brilliant George R.R.
 Martin, David Benioff and D.B.
 Weiss.
 However, please note that there will be certain scenes taken from episodes of the series and rewritten to accommodate my story as needed.
 Additionally, all photos used of Nikolaj Coster-Waldau, Emilia Clarke and anything else GoT related belong to those parties and those parties alone.

-Looking up from his place strewn about the filthy dungeon floor, Jaime Lannister grinned in spite of his younger brother's arrival.
+Looking up from his place strewn about the filthy dungeon floor, Jaime Lannister grinned at his younger brother's arrival.
 After Queen Daenerys's men had discovered him in Meereen he'd been beaten, captured and taken straight to the dungeons where he'd spent the past several days awaiting whatever punishment the Mother of Dragons decided to bestow upon him next.
 He couldn't be more down on his luck, spending every moment awaiting his impending death, and yet even now — after all he'd been through — his little brother still possessed the gift of rousing a smile out of him.

 The two Lannister brothers shared a brief, sad smile before both men lowered their gazes to the ground.